Preventive Pest Control & Maintenance

 - Check for debris, rubble, and garbage.
 These offer shelter and food for both insects and rodents.
 Take away anything found.

 - Check for landscape plants, bushes, tree limbs, and vines reaching your home.
 Trim them down if they are.
-They give a roadway for insects to enter your home.
+Additionally, they give a roadway for insects to enter your home.

 Having these steps carried out, cautiously treat any outdoor pests remaining using the appropriate herbicides and insecticides.
 There should only be few remaining if any, if the above steps are performed properly.